 2007 saw Volt depart its hectic London base and relocate to rural premises near Chesil Beach in Dorset.
 Simultaneously the product range was streamlined in order to satisfy requests for more specialised, bespoke audio projects.

-Most recently, David has passed the management of Volt Loudspeakers to his daughter Cat and her fiancé Steve, whilst he continues at Volt as Technical Director.
+In 2013, David has passed the management of Volt Loudspeakers to his daughter Cat and her husband Steve, whilst he continues at Volt as a Technical Consultant.
 Both Cat and Steve are proud of the legacy they have inherited and are equally as excited about the future evolution of such an innovative and respected loudspeaker manufacturer.